Differential entropy per particle as a probe of van Hove singularities and flat bands: Differential entropy as probe of vHs type in tight-binding models

 \section{Differential entropy as probe of vHs type in tight-binding models}

 In the present section we analyze differential entropy per particle for several lattice models hosting regular and high-order van Hove singularities, and flat bands.
 To analyze different van Hove singularities we firstly use the toy model from Ref.\cite{Classen2020} of monolayer graphene with tunable next-nearest neighbor and next-next-nearest neighbor hopping parameters.
-In this model one can switch between usual and high-order van Hove singularities.
-Also we analyze the tight-binding model of square-octagon lattice Additionally we take the pseudospin-1 tight-binding model which hosts ideal flat band - Lieb lattices.
-The reason why two models are analyzed is the act that the flat band in the case of kagome lattice is placed at the bottom of spectrum, while in Lieb lattice it is placed exactly between two Dirac cones.
+In this model one can switch between usual and high-order van Hove singularities by adjusting these parameters to specific values.
+Using this example, we study asymmetric high-order vHs with divergence exponent of DoS $\alpha=1/4$.
+Next we take the pseudospin-1 tight-binding model which hosts ideal flat band - Lieb lattice.
+In this model one can analyze to which extend the flat band solely determines the differential entropy behavior as strongly dominating feature in density of states.
+Finally, we analyze the tight-binding model of square-octagon lattice, in which the most asymmetric type of high-order vHs is realized with one of $D_{\pm}$ coefficients equal to zero and $\alpha=1/2$.
+Also, by tuning the hopping parameters one can find two flat bands in this model, and we also briefly discuss such setting.